Disclaimer: I don't own Justice League or its characters.

 "Lucky bastard.
 He's the only one who got something good out of this mess."
 Hal glared only half-heartedly at the blue blur flying a few yards away from where they stood.
 And no, Hal's grudge had nothing to do with their previous battle.
 Or the fact he got the girl.
 Not at all.

 "That's not exactly true, you know," Barry pointed out.
 "I mean, we got people to stop being scared of us.
 That's a good thing.
-A big, amazing thing."
+A huge thing."

 "That's great, but I'm Green Lantern.
 People don't fear Green Lantern.
 They love Green Lantern."